Events

 Archaeological discoveries in Israel further illuminate the Gospel accounts, particularly the presence of rock-cut tombs with rolling stones (see picture above right).
 Excavations have uncovered first-century tombs, such as those at Jerusalem and nearby sites, featuring disk-shaped stones set in grooves that could be rolled to seal the entrance.
 Although such rolling-stone tombs were relatively rare and typically associated with wealthier individuals, their existence confirms that the Gospel descriptions of Jesus’ burial in a tomb sealed with a large stone are historically plausible within the context of first-century Jewish burial practices.
 Together, historical analysis and archaeological findings provide a framework in which the resurrection accounts are evaluated seriously within academic scholarship, even as interpretations of the event itself continue to be debated.

-Easter Sunday Morning Service
+Sunday Morning Service

 Bible Study